menandmice/micetro_docs/guides/user-manual/soap_api.rst

 .. tip::
   Documentation for the SOAP API is bundled with the Web Application, and can be viewed on ``http(s)://micetro.yourdomain.tld/mmws/wsdldoc`` where *micetro.yourdomain.tld* is the url for the Web Application.

-  If Men&Mice Central is running on a different server from the Web Application, the url to use is ``http(s)://micetro.yourdomain.tld/mmws/wsdldoc?server=your.central.server.com``.
+  If Micetro Central is running on a different server from the Web Application, the url to use is ``http(s)://micetro.yourdomain.tld/mmws/wsdldoc?server=your.central.server.com``.